 working with tungsten / incandescent light

 Since much of wedding photography is done indoors, we constantly have to deal with Incandescent / Tungsten light.
 The best advice … embrace it!
+Some of this applies during the romantic portrait session with the couple, as well as the reception.

 - using video light for photography